 A number of airlines including British Airways, Qantas, Lufthansa, KLM, Air India, Singapore Airlines, Malaysian Airlines and Qantas have all said they will avoid the airspace over Persian Gulf and Gulf of Oman after FAA issued a notice-to-airman.

 Middle eastern-based airlines, including Etihad, Emirates and Qatar also have rerouted their flights.
+Especially regional airlines have fallen victims avoiding the US imposed war zone.

 The reroutings have minimally affected the arrival and departure timings of some flights, but most of them are confronted with missed connections and other logistical problems.